 Right.
 There's no point in having them removed.
 Unless they herniate or something, or, like I said, become cancerous.
 But if I get them removed I'll immediately have to go on hormone replacement therapy until I'm 60.
 The testes are what are making my hormones, so I would need to replace that or I'd develop osteoporosis or go through menopause.
 I'm very stable right now, health-wise.

 So why might some doctors say you should have them removed?

 People want to "fix it."
 Doctors want to fix the problem that they imagine is there.
 That's the biggest hurdle, that doctors are uncomfortable with the idea that a girl could have testes.
 A lot of them believe that they have a high risk of becoming cancerous, because there is not a lot of research on women with AIS with their testes.

 Well, some women might not know they're AIS because they have been lied to, or because they didn't find out until they were a lot older.
 That's when doctors might persuade them to have the testes removed.
-The statistics that do exist on internal testes are for men who have theirs inside the bodies, and they are at a higher risk of being cancerous.
+The statistics that do exist on internal testes are for men, and they are at a higher risk of being cancerous.
 But they have no statistics on it for women.

 You're not only pushing medical boundaries, then.
 You're also questioning the profession altogether.